comscore

 • This round is expected to cut deeply into ad sales, marketing and partnerships teams.

-Meta Platforms Inc started carrying out the last batch of a three-part round of layoffs on Wednesday, according to a source familiar with the matter, as part of a plan announced in March to eliminate 10,000 roles.
-Also Read - Meta is making some major change to WhatsApp Web: Check details
+Meta Platforms Inc started carrying out the last batch of a three-part round of layoffs on Wednesday, according to a source familiar with the matter, as part of a plan announced in March to eliminate 10,000 roles. news Also Read: Meta’s AI Can Now Dub And Translate Instagram And Facebook Reels In Hindi, Portuguese, And More

 Meta in March became the first Big Tech company to announce a second round of mass layoffs, after showing more than 11,000 employees the door in the fall.
-The cuts brought the company’s headcount down to where it stood as of about mid-2021, following a hiring spree that doubled its workforce since 2020.
-Also Read - Meta is working on a new chip for AI: What meta plans to do with it
+The cuts brought the company’s headcount down to where it stood as of about mid-2021, following a hiring spree that doubled its workforce since 2020. news Also Read: WhatsApp Status Sharing On Facebook And Instagram Coming Soon: Here Is How It Will Work

-Some employees took to platforms such as LinkedIn on Wednesday to announce that they were laid off in a round that was expected to cut deeply into the ad sales, marketing and partnerships teams.
-Also Read - Instagram now lets you comment on posts with a GIF: How to use it
+Some employees took to platforms such as LinkedIn on Wednesday to announce that they were laid off in a round that was expected to cut deeply into the ad sales, marketing and partnerships teams. news Also Read: Instagram And Facebook Will Soon Use Your Meta AI Chats To Shape Ads And Content

 Meta shares were down 0.4 percent in premarket trading.